 - A site review is to be completed by the Project Arborist to assist in identifying trees that may be able to be retained adjacent to the haul road. - A review of the finished levels of the haul road is to occur to ascertain whether the identified tree can remain viable.
-Non-destructive investigations may be required to ascertain the presence of tree roots that may impact on the stability and longevity of a tree if they were to be damaged or lost during haul road construction. - A review of the construction process and haul road design is to occur by a project team comprising of a Project Engineer, Project Arborist and Environment Team member to ascertain whether modifications can be made to allow tree retention. - Where a haul road is to be constructed the following should be considered: - 1) Trees to be retained are to be clearly marked with survey tape. - 2) Protection measures established by the project review are to be clearly communicated to all crew on site. - 3) Excavation and leveling of ground surface will be required for the construction of the haul road.
-The Project Arborist is be present on site for excavation within the TPZ of retained trees. - 4) The condition of trees should be reviewed throughout the project.
+Non-destructive investigations may be required to ascertain the presence of tree roots that may impact on the stability and longevity of a tree if they were to be damaged or lost during haul road construction. - A review of the construction process and haul road design is to occur by a project team comprising of a Project Engineer, Project Arborist and Environment Team member to ascertain whether modifications can be made to allow tree retention. - Where a haul road is to be constructed the following should be considered:

+Trees to be retained are to be clearly marked with survey tape.
+Protection measures established by the project review are to be clearly communicated to all crew on site.

+Excavation and leveling of ground surface will be required for the construction of the hault

+3) Excavation and leveling of ground surface will be required for the construction of the haul road.
+The Project Arborist is be present on site for excavation within the TPZ of retained trees.4) The condition of trees should be reviewed throughout the project.